bbmokhtari/django-translations/docs/reference/management/commands/synctranslations.rst

 .. class:: Command

-   The command which synchronizes the translation objects with the configurations.
+   The command which synchronizes the translations with the apps models configurations.

    .. attribute:: help